Written by Jay Turo on Monday, June 17, 2013

-That is the approximate number of new businesses that are started in American each and every month, or more than 6 million per year, or close to 3% of the U.S. adult population.
+That is the approximate number of new businesses that are started in American each and every year.

 Now these opposing statistics beg the question, “Why?”

-Why would 550,000 people - who statistically are far better educated and wealthier than the population as a whole - engage in behavior that on the surface clearly seems contrary to their self-interest, irrational, and dare I say, delusional?
+Why would 550,000 people - who statistically are far better educated and wealthier than the population as a whole - engage in behavior that on the surface clearly seems contrary to their self-interest and dare I say, delusional?

 Well, on the cynical side, many of these brave folks probably think the odds of economic success are greater than they really are.
-And even if they know the odds, they think that they don’t apply to them.

-On the slightly less cynical but still not totally inspiring side, one could argue that businesses are started out of boredom - out of the need for that “action rush” that in the realm of business only an entrepreneurial endeavor can truly provide.
+On the slightly less cynical but still not totally inspiring side, one could argue that businesses are started out of boredom - out of the need for that “action rush” that in the realm of business often only an entrepreneurial endeavor can truly provide.